Special birational transformations of type (2,1): Classification of

 \begin{proof} By Proposition \ref{p.secant}, the (nondegenerate) projective submanifold $Y \subset \BP W$ of dimension $2 (c-1)$ is covered by linear subspaces of dimension $c-1$.
-Thus we can use Eichi Sato's classification, Main Theorem in \cite{Sato}, of nonsingular projective varieties of dimension $\leq 2(c-1)$ covered by linear subspaces of dimension $(c-1)$.
+Thus we can use Eichi Sato's classification, Main Theorem in \cite{Sato} (see also \cite{NO} Corollary 5.3, which completes the classification), of nonsingular projective varieties of dimension $\leq 2(c-1)$ covered by linear subspaces of dimension $(c-1)$.
 Since $Y$ has Picard number 1 from Proposition \ref{p.Ypf}, Sato's classification shows that $Y \subset \BP W$ must be one of the three listed varieties. \end{proof}

 We have the following topological consequence.

 \begin{corollary} Let $S \subset \BP U$ be a special quadratic manifold with $d= \dim S$ and $n= \dim U$.
 Then all odd Betti numbers of $S$ vanish.
 In particular, the Euler number of $S$ satisfies $\chi(S) \geq d+1$. \end{corollary}